Golf at the 2016 Summer Olympics: Location

 The new Olympic golf course was built at the Reserva de Marapendi in the Barra da Tijuca zone.
 Hanse Golf Course Design was chosen from eight contenders to build the course.
 Founder and President Gil Hanse reacted to the news in saying: "I'm excited that the selection panel felt that our efforts were the ones that best matched the criteria set by organisers."
 They have signed up with World Golf Hall of Famer Amy Alcott to work on the project.

-The president of the Organizing Committee of the Olympic and Paralympic Games Rio 2016, Carlos Arthur Nuzman, said: "As [the 2016 Games] marks the return of golf to the Olympic Games after over a century of absence, this course represents the beginning of a new chapter in the history of the sport.
+The president of the Rio 2016 Organising Committee for the Olympic and Paralympic Games, Carlos Arthur Nuzman, said: "As [the 2016 Games] marks the return of golf to the Olympic Games after over a century of absence, this course represents the beginning of a new chapter in the history of the sport.
 It will enable Rio to host important events in the international calendar, and it would be an example of sustainability and preservation of an environmentally protected area.
 This course will be an excellent facility for the practice and development of golf and will inspire millions of youth across Brazil and the globe.
 We look forward to welcoming the athletes and spectators to the course in 2016."

 After the games, the course would become a public facility and would be used to enhance golf's profile within Brazil; according to the organising committee, this would represent "one of the most important Olympic Games legacies for sport development in the country."

 The Olympic Committee said that one of their goals for the Olympics was to create an environmentally sustainable Games.
 In building the golf course, the grass selection was critical for sustainability and water use.
 The quality of the water as an irrigation source for the course was in question, so the grasses selected had to be salt-tolerant.
 The grass sprigged on the greens of the course was SeaDwarf Seashore Paspalum, a highly salt-tolerant grass variety.
 The grass planted on the tees and fairways is Zeon Zoysia, developed by Bladerunner Farms in Poteet, Texas.
 Zeon Zoysia is a warm-season turfgrass that requires little fertilizer and minimal maintenance.
 Both kinds of grass were grown on a sod farm in Brazil at Green Grass Brasil.
 The sod farm was a licensed producer of both grass varieties.